 It doesn’t have to be “Stuck” Inside

-This winter, brainstorm activities to do with your dog while you are both inside due to weather.
+Brainstorm activities to do with your dog while you are both inside due to weather (whether that be too hot or too cold).
 Just because you can’t go out, doesn’t mean you have to be stuck with nothing to do.
 It can be challenging to keep dogs entertained, especially those that need that extra activity to keep them occupied.
 Pups that are very active need tasks, and leaving them without something to do can sometimes lead to destructive tendencies, especially if they are left unattended.

 Transform your game of fetch into an indoor version for a nontraditional game of toss and return.
 If you have a room that doesn’t have too many pieces of furniture, or with a little extra space like a family room, transform this into a place of play!
 Soft tosses (preferably with soft toys) in a roomy, indoor space are a great way to get your pup some exercise while perfecting their fetch skills!
 Just make sure you choose toys that won’t damage your living space in the process.

 Plan an indoor playdate.
 You can get your pup together with some of their pals, (or your pals that might have pups) for play time!
 This is beneficial for them to get socialization if they are able to be around other dogs, and it will allow them to expend some of their energy.